Majura FC Registrations are Open for 2020

 Under 5 and 6 Miniroos

 If this is your first year at Majura FC, then chances are you have a Miniroo and don’t know what happens.
-The Miniroo Coordinator will send you more information once you register but briefly Miniroos should be at the Dickson fields by 8.45am and your game will end at approximately 9.40am.
+The Miniroo Coordinator will send you more information once you register but briefly Miniroos should be at the Dickson fields by 8.40am and your game will end at 9.30am.
 On arrival at Dickson fields you should head to the sign for your age or gender group; U/5s, U/6s or Girls.
 Girls are welcome to play with the boys but the girls competition is for girls only.
 There are no formal teams so each week players will be sorted into teams with a game leader.
-The game leaders will run a skill session to start which is then followed by a game.
+The game leaders run a game which is then followed by a skill session.
 We welcome parents who would like to help supervising Miniroo games each Saturday.

 Helping Out at Majura FC

 Majura FC is a community club run largely by volunteers.
 The club is you, every player, parent and carer.
 We ask everyone to do a little bit to help out.
-Majura FC is able to keep registration fees to a minimum by supplementing fees with proceeds from the canteen and BBQ.
+Majura FC can keep registration fees low by supplementing fees with proceeds from the canteen and BBQ.
 Teams in the U6/7 – U18 age group can expect to be rostered to carry out BBQ, canteen, set up duty or pack up duty.
 This duty is not arduous and normally only happens once a year.
 It is expected that one parent for every child in the team will attend to assist with the duties.

 Coaches, managers, age group coordinators and committee members are all volunteers.
 Please show them respect and thank them for the work they do for our children so they can play football each week.
 Consider volunteering yourself – there is always a job that needs doing at Majura FC.